Content’s importance to your marketing strategy and SEO initiatives can’t be overstated — it’s what brings organic traffic to your site, after all.

 If you’re already familiar with content briefs, then you probably know this already: They can take an incredible amount of time to create.

-How long does it take you to create a brief or brief your writer?
+How long does it take you to create a brief for your writer?
 Our guess: A long time!

 And it’s not your fault — so many things are disconnected, from your keyword research tool, to where you’ll eventually write the content (whether it be Google Docs or Microsoft Word).